Topping Autoflowers Guide

 Autoflowers tend to have a life cycle of around ten or eleven weeks.
 In most cases, the best time to start the topping process is around the third week.
 This will allow you to start just before flowering begins.
 That said, keep an eye on your plants to see when they develop nodes, as some autoflowers may be quicker or take longer to develop.

-Topping is a high stress training method that involves cutting off the top of the main stem of your plant.
-The main stem, or cola, tends to absorb most of the sunlight which is focused towards growing the plant.
-Therefore, the idea behind topping is that it exposes more of the plant to light, causing an increase in growth in the lower branches.
-This in turn leads to multiple colas rather than just one, each one producing their own yields.
+Topping autoflowering cannabis plants is a high stress training method that involves cutting off the top of the main stem of your plant.
+The main stem, or cola, tends to absorb most of the sunlight, which is focused towards growing the plant.
+Therefore, the idea behind topping is that it exposes more of the plant to light, causing an increase in growth in the lower branches, due to the growth hormones being better distributed.
+This in turn helps your autoflower plant to develop multiple colas rather than just one, each one producing their own yields.

 If done correctly, each cola will produce the equivalent that one untouched autoflowering plant would produce, multiplying your overall yield.
 A good place to top your plant is directly above the leaves of the next node down on the stem.